Mestia to Ushguli Trek: The Complete Hiking Guide with Map

 It will help you to check you’re on track and you can save spots along the way that you don’t want to miss.
 Maps.me links can only be opened on mobile devices with the app downloaded, not on a regular website on desktop.

-To see our route that we hiked, Download, extract and then open the below file in Maps.me!
+To see the route that we hiked, Download, extract and then open the below file in Maps.me!

 1. Mestia to Zhabeshi